visit-dav/visit/src/doc/cli_manual/functions.rst

   ExecuteMacro(name) -> value

-name : type
+name : string
     The name of the macro to execute.

-return value : integer
+return type : value
     The ExecuteMacro function returns the value returned from the user's macro function.